USA and Canada

 Passengers entering Canada need their own machine-readable passport.
 The burgundy European passport is permissible for German citizens.

-Please note that as of 26 June 2012, every child – including infants – needs their own passport.
+Please note that every child – including infants – needs their own passport.
 Inclusion in the parents' passports is no longer permitted.

 Please note that transit passengers have to comply with the same (strict) rules that U.S. visitors do.
 That includes, for example, passengers on return flights from Whitehorse with a stopover in Anchorage and Fairbanks.